Kinovea/kinovea-docs/source/capture/hardware_simulated.rst

 ******
 The height of the images.

-Framerate
+Frame rate
 *********
-The target framerate of the stream.
+The target frame rate of the stream.